sosucat/sbl-optimizer/README.md

 | Pillow     | 9.5 - 11.x |
 | Matplotlib | 3.7 - 3.10 |

-You can also install dependencies manually:
+You can also install dependencies manually if they were not installed automatically:

 ```bash
 pip install numpy pillow matplotlib